Ron Middleton (American football)

-Ronald Allen Middleton (born July 17, 1965) is an American football coach and former tight end who most recently served as the tight ends coach for the New York Jets of the National Football League (NFL).
+Ronald Allen Middleton (born July 17, 1965) is an American football coach and former tight end who is the tight ends coach for the Miami Dolphins of the National Football League (NFL).
 Middeton played college football for the Auburn Tigers and in the NFL from 1986 to 1995, including for the Washington Redskins (1990-1993).
-He has coached college teams including the Troy Trojans, Ole Miss Rebels, and the Duke Blue Devils, and in the NFL for the Tampa Bay Buccaneers and Jacksonville Jaguars.
+He has coached college teams including the Troy Trojans, Ole Miss Rebels, and the Duke Blue Devils, and in the NFL for the Tampa Bay Buccaneers, Jacksonville Jaguars, and New York Jets.

 Early life

 Middleton was born on July 17, 1965 in Atmore, Alabama to teenage parents.
 He and his sister were raised by their great-grandmother.
 Middleton attended Escambia County High School.
 In 9th grade, he attempted to quit football to play trumpet in band, dreaming of becoming a rock star, but his coach convinced him to focus on football.
 He graduated in 1982 at age 16 and attended Auburn University, where he played tight end under Pat Dye and Wayne Bolt.
 The Auburn Tigers had three bowl game wins while he was part of the team.
 He graduated with a degree in pre-law and history.